Trump 2.0: Oil Market Implications for the Gulf States

-Ben Cahill is a non-resident fellow at the Arab Gulf States Institute in Washington and a senior fellow in the Energy Security and Climate Change program at the Center for Strategic and International Studies.
+Ben Cahill is a non-resident fellow at the Arab Gulf States Institute in Washington.
+He is director of energy markets and policy at the University of Texas at Austin’s Center for Energy and Environmental Systems Analysis and is based in Washington, DC.
 He covers geopolitics and macro trends affecting the oil and gas industry.
-He has led several research projects on methane emissions and global gas and on U.S. liquefied natural gas exports and national interests.
-Cahill is also a visiting research fellow at the University of Texas at Austin.
-He is a specialist on national oil companies and their energy transition strategies.
-He was previously a director in Energy Intelligence’s Research and Advisory group and led its country risk practice.
-He also wrote on corporate strategy and covered Saudi Aramco, the Abu Dhabi National Oil Company, and Southeast Asian national oil companies.
-Cahill formerly worked at PFC Energy (now part of S&P Global) in Washington, DC and Kuala Lumpur, focusing on country risk and macro trends in the oil and gas industry.
-He has an MA in international affairs and economics from the Johns Hopkins University School of Advanced International Studies and a BA in international relations and English from Boston University.
+He has led research initiatives on methane emissions and global gas, analyzed how national oil companies are responding to the energy transition, and covered the market and geopolitical impact of U.S. liquefied natural gas exports.
+Cahill was formerly a senior fellow in the Energy Security and Climate Change Program at the Center for Strategic and International Studies and is now a senior associate of the program.
+Prior to CSIS, Cahill was a director in Energy Intelligence’s Research & Advisory group and led its country risk practice.
+He also wrote on corporate strategy and covered Saudi Aramco, Abu Dhabi National Oil Company, and the Southeast Asian national oil companies.
+Cahill formerly worked at PFC Energy (now part of S&P Global) in Washington, DC, and Kuala Lumpur, focusing on country risk and macro trends in the oil and gas industry.
+He has an MA in international affairs and economics from the Johns Hopkins School of Advanced International Studies and a BA in international relations and English from Boston University.

 Gulf national oil companies represent a new pool of capital for global gas investment, and with some of their first forays in the United States, Gulf gas deals suggest Washington’s relations with Riyadh and Abu Dhabi are improving.